-Casual Shirts: For strolling around, breakfast, port-stops, and more, throw on comfortable, casual shirt.
+Casual Shirts: Comfortable shirts are needed for strolling around, breakfast, port-stops, and more, throw on comfortable, casual shirt.

-Dress Shirts: Pack dressier shirts / blouses for night-time activities like dinner, shows, and lounges.
+Dress Shirts: Pack dressier shirts and blouses for night-time activities such as dinner, shows, and lounges.

-Dresses: Expect at least one “formal night” on your cruise.
-Check with your agent or the line to see how many you’ll have and consider bringing a dress for each you plan to attend.
+Dresses: Expect at least one "formal night" on your cruise.
+Check with your agent or the line to see how many you'll have.
+Consider bringing a dress for each that you plan to attend.

 Gym Clothes: Cruise ships are equipped with running tracks, beautiful gyms, rock climbing walls, and many more opportunities to get active.
 Bring an outfit or two to get in on the action.

 Jacket / Windbreaker: The top deck of your ship will be windy (guaranteed).
 Also, ship venues will have the A/C cranking.
-Have a light jacket or windbreaker to keep comfy.
+Have a light jacket or windbreaker to keep warm.

-Jeans: Jeans are great for mid to late day activities like bingo, exhibitions, snacking, etc.
+Jeans: Jeans are great for mid to late day activities.
+You'll wear these often to events like bingo, exhibitions, snacking, etc.

-Leisure Shoes: You’ll want shoes somewhere between a sandal and a sneaker for walking around the ship or port in mid-range distances.
+Leisure Shoes: You'll want shoes somewhere between a sandal and a sneaker.
+They'll be necessary for walking around the ship or port in mid-range distances.